Arthur J. Gregg: Honors

 The Department of the Army established in 2015 the Arthur J. Gregg Sustainment Leadership Award which is presented annually to recognize leaders in the U.S. Army who have made significant and measurable contributions to the Army's logistics operations.
 General Gregg was the eponymous first recipient of the award given in 2016.

 Since the early part of the 21st century, Excelsior University annually awards its Arthur J. Gregg Award to a graduating active duty military service member who demonstrates outstanding academic achievement and outstanding career or professional achievement at each commencement ceremony.

 In 2022, The Naming Commission announced that Fort Lee in Virginia would be renamed Fort Gregg–Adams in honor of General Gregg and Lieutenant Colonel Charity Adams Earley.
 The military installation was officially redesignated on April 27, 2023.

+(In June of 2025, the name was again changed to Ft.
+Lee, but this time to honor Buffalo Soldier Private Fitz Lee, a Spanish–American War veteran who, under enemy fire, rescued wounded soldiers in Cuba, earning him the Medal of Honor.)

 Personal life

 Gregg married Charlene McDaniel in 1950, and they were together until her death in 2006.
 He and his wife had two daughters, and he had another daughter from a different relationship.
 Though initially raised Methodist, his father subsequently converted to the Catholic faith, and Gregg joined him as a teenager.

 Gregg died at a hospital in Richmond, Virginia, on August 22, 2024, at the age of 96.